Moon Spotlight Pennsylvania Dutch Country

-Moon Spotlight Pennsylvania Dutch Country is a 60-page compact guide covering Lancaster County, Gettysburg, Hershey, the state capital, and other highlights of south-central Pennsylvania, notable for its large Amish and Mennonite populations.
+Moon Spotlight Pennsylvania Dutch Country is a 130-page compact guide covering Lancaster County, Gettysburg, Hershey, Harrisburg, and other highlights of south-central Pennsylvania, notable for its large Amish and Mennonite populations.
 Author Anna Dubrovsky offers her seasoned advice on must-see attractions, and includes maps with sightseeing highlights so you can make the most of your time.
 This lightweight guide is packed with recommendations on sights, entertainment, shopping, recreations, accommodations, food, and transportation, as well as easy-to-read maps, making navigating this interesting region of the Keystone State uncomplicated and enjoyable.

 This Spotlight guidebook is excerpted from Moon Pennsylvania.

-Anna is a self-proclaimed victim of wanderlust—she's lived in more than a dozen cities on three continents.
-In her travels, she has wandered through the Louvre in Paris and the Hermitage in St. Petersburg, cycled the western coast of Ireland, hang-glided over Rio, motorcycled up a mountain in the Dominican Republic, and camped on the Appalachian Trail; she's marveled at the Taj Mahal, prayed at the Western Wall in Jerusalem, and danced in Havana.
-But she keeps coming back to Pennsylvania.
+Anna Dubrovsky has lived in more than a dozen cities on three continents and has explored countless others.
+She has wandered through the Louvre in Paris and the Hermitage in St. Petersburg, Russia, where she was born; she has cycled the western coast of Ireland, hang-glided over Rio, motorcycled up a mountain in the Dominican Republic, scuba-dived in Costa Rica, and camped along the Appalachian Trail; she has marveled at the Taj Mahal, prayed at the Western Wall, and danced in Havana.
+Yet she still keeps coming back to Pennsylvania.